 By using the Aeroplan eStore online shopping portal, you’ll get points that can bring you a lot closer to the next free flight and are worth more than the equivalent amount in cashback (our Flytrippers Valuation of Aeroplan points is ≈ 1.5¢/pt).
-Aeroplan points are extremely valuable: variable-value points like Aeroplan are the only ones that can offer outsized value.
+Aeroplan points are extremely valuable: points of the more valuable type, like Aeroplan, are the only ones that can offer outsized value and unlimited value.

 It is the indispensable program for Canadian travelers (and is one of the 5 in our free cheat sheet of essential programs for Canadians).
-With the new program launched in November, it’s never been easier to earn a free flight: some short-distance flights start at just 6,000 points one-way, and cash surcharges have been completely eliminated!
+With the revamped program, it’s never been easier to earn a free flight: some short-distance flights start at just 6,000 points one-way, and cash surcharges have been completely eliminated!

 AIR MILES Shops online shopping portal